Hexphased/HTB-Writeups/Medium/Instant/README.md

 swagger-ui.instant.htb
 ```

-I'll add these two subdomains to my hostfile.
-I will begin my search with swagger-ui.
+I'll add these two subdomains to my hostfile and begin my recon with Swagger UI.

 ![swaggger-ui](Instant_images/swagger-ui.png)

-Its an API endpoint!
-If the admin token I've found in the apk works, I'll be able to make use of the admin functions.
+Swagger UI provides an interface for interacting with the API’s endpoints.
+If the admin token I found in the APK is valid, I should be able to leverage the available admin functions.

-I'll use the admin list users function, to see the users on the box and confirm that the token indeed works.
+I'll start by using the 'List Users' function to enumerate users on the box and confirm that the token works

 ![admin_function](Instant_images/admin_function.png)